kooscode/srgh-matrix-trinity/README.md

 ## How the XBOX 360 "Glitch" hack works

-High super level explanation of XBOX 360 boot process.
+Super High level explanation of XBOX 360 boot process.
 - The XBOX 360 starts up and starts loading sequences of Boot Loader (BL) code
 - During this process, it supplies 8-bit "post codes" on an 8-bit bus present on the motherboard
-- You can inspect the post codes and each code represents a different step of the boot process.
+- You can read these pins for post codes and each code represents a different step of the boot process.
-- Post code 0xD8 = BL RC4 decryption (RC4 Encrypted BL stored on flash chip)
+- At post code 0xD8, BL RC4 decryption is done (RC4 Encrypted BL stored on flash chip)
-- Post code 0xDA = BL SHA1 verification (compares hardware embedded signature to loaded code signature)
+- At post code 0xDA, BL SHA1 verification is done (compares hardware embedded signature to loaded code signature)
 - If signatures match, it is MS signed code and the system continues to start up
 - If the loaded code signature does not match the hardware embedded signature, the system resets
 - After a small number of resets and retry loops, the system halts